matcornic/hugo-theme-learn/exampleSite/content/basics/installation/_index.en.md

 By opening the given file, you should see the property `chapter=true` on top, meaning this page is a _chapter_.

 By default all chapters and pages are created as a draft.
-If you want to render these pages, remove the property `draft: true` from the metadata.
+If you want to render these pages, remove the property `draft: true` from the metadata in `archetypes/default.md`.

 ## Create your first content pages